yannh/homepage/content/posts/cache-hiss.md

  * The file was served from cache - it is a cache HIT
  * The request went to the origin (or tried to).
 It was very slow to complete since the CDN waited for a timeout to occur before giving up and serving the stale file.

-Cache HISS!
+Cache-HISS!

 ## Final thoughts

 Looking at a single qualifier for a request, "HIT" or "MISS", tells us very little about what really happened.
 In some cases, the request might hit a caching layer half way around the planet, wait for another request to complete, hit a timeout or an error, or even hit the origin and require computation there.
 By extension, a cache-hit ratio will fail to convey any information about user experience, or how many requests reached the origin.

 The Cache-Status HTTP response header introduced by the [RFC 9211](https://www.rfc-editor.org/rfc/rfc9211.html) is a really interesting attempt at improving the situation and providing a standard way of exposing and tracking CDNs' caching behaviour.
 It recognises that to get meaningful information about a request, it is important to take into account the cache behaviour at each caching layer.
-It also provides a clear definition of what Cache HITs and a Cache MISSes are.
+It also provides a clear definition of what cache HITs and a cache MISSes are.

 It is however pretty recent and implementation of that RFC is sparse.
 Most CDNs providers present some aggregated cache-hit ratio.
 Forget about it, and measure what matters: